-Due to the increase in electric and electronic equipment (EEEs), high-purity silver continues to be in high demand.
-For the past 4 years, silver demand has exceeded silver mining production, but the global supply has nearly met the demand each and every year – thanks to silver recovery and silver refining.
-Silver recycling will also be critical to meet future demand, especially as we see the general demand of metals increase across the globe, in relation with technological growth.
-High-purity silver can be produced from silver refining and silver recycling by utilizing a series methods and processes, such as silver electrowinning and electrorefining.
+Due to the increasing demand for electric and electronic equipment (EEEs), high-purity silver remains in high demand.
+For the past few years, silver demand has exceeded silver mining production, but the global supply has nearly met the demand each and every year – thanks to silver recovery and silver refining.
+Silver recycling will also be critical to meet future demand, especially as we see the general demand for metals increase across the globe in relation to technological growth.
+High-purity silver can be produced from silver refining and silver recycling by utilizing a series of methods and processes, such as silver electrowinning and electrorefining.
 I’d like to delve into how these processes are carried out, and the outlook for silver production.

 The Value of Silver

-Silver is a precious metal; currently (December 11, 2017) valued at $15.79 USD/ozt.
 Silver has a variety of uses, ranging from jewelry and silverware to electronics and renewable energy.
-As a catalyst, silver is used in the production of two major industrial chemicals: ethylene oxide and formaldehyde, consuming 10M oz of silver per year in the former.
-Silver is also a large component of photovoltaics, the solar panel industry consumed over 80M oz of silver in 2016.
-Because of its high conductivity, silver is widely employed in electric and electronic equipment, which includes, but is not limited to: printed circuit boards (PCBs) in phones, computers, and TVs; in membrane switches used in buttons; and in devices like RFID tags.
+As a catalyst, silver is used in the production of two major industrial chemicals: ethylene oxide and formaldehyde.
+Silver is also a large component of photovoltaics; the solar panel industry consumed 29% of the total industrial demand in 2024.1 According to the World Silver Survey 2025, annual consumption for the industry has reached nearly 200 million ounces.2 Because of its high conductivity, silver is widely employed in electric and electronic equipment, which includes, but is not limited to: printed circuit boards (PCBs) in phones, computers, and TVs; in membrane switches used in buttons; and in devices like RFID tags.
 Although small amounts of silver are required in these devices, it still makes up a relatively large percentage of the monetary value in relation to the actual amount used.
-It’s because of this that many of these devices are recycled and a lot of research and effort goes into these processes.
-Silver ores usually contain a very low content of silver, which is why a lot of methods have been developed with aim to extract silver from electronics.
+It’s because of this that many of these devices are recycled, and a lot of research and effort goes into these processes.
+Silver ores usually contain a very low content of silver, which is why a lot of methods have been developed to extract silver from electronics.

 Production of High-Purity Silver